Usyk to put WBC title on line against kickboxer Verhoeven at pyramids of Egypt

-Feb 27 : Oleksandr Usyk will put his WBC heavyweight title belt on the line against Dutch kickboxer Rico Verhoeven on May 23 at Egypt's Pyramids of Giza, Ring Magazine announced on Friday.
+Feb 27 : Oleksandr Usyk will put his WBC heavyweight title belt on the line against Dutch kickboxer Rico Verhoeven on May 23 at Egypt's Pyramids of Giza, The Ring magazine announced on Friday.

 The Ukrainian three-times undisputed champion holds the IBF, WBA and WBC titles after vacating the WBO belt.